dhis2/dhis2-docs/src/commonmark/en/content/user/control-data-quality.md

 3. Select **Organisation units**.

     Multiple organisation units can be selected.
-The analysis is made on raw data “under” the organisation unit, not on aggregated data.
+The analysis is made on raw data for all organisation units in the sub-hierarchy of the selected units, not on aggregated data.

 4. Select **From date** and **To date**.